Rule 5160:1-3-05.20 | Medicaid: deeming of resources.

 (1) The resource limit for a child is described in rule 5160:1-3-05.1 of the Administrative Code in addition to what is excluded as described in rule 5160:1-3-05.14 of the Administrative Code.

-(3) In determining the amount of resources to be deemed to an eligible child, the resources of the eligible child and of the parent(s) are computed separately and both the eligible child and the parent(s) are each allowed all of the resource exclusions they would normally be eligible for in their own right.
+(3) When determining the amount of resources to be deemed to an eligible child, the resources of the eligible child and of the ineligible parent(s) are computed separately and both the eligible child and the parent(s) are each allowed all of the resource exclusions they would normally be eligible for in their own right.
 Only one home and one automobile are excluded.

 (a) After the exclusions are applied, only the countable resources over the resource limit of the parent(s) living in the household are deemed to the eligible child when there is only one eligible child.

-(b) When there is more than one eligible child, the resources available for deeming are shared equally among the eligible child(ren).
+(b) When there is more than one eligible child, the resources available for deeming are shared equally among the eligible children.

 (c) None of the parents' resources are deemed to any ineligible children.

-Last updated June 1, 2021 at 10:13 AM
+Last updated February 17, 2026 at 8:18 AM

 Supplemental Information